-We understand that banning the feeding of all big game will be a major change, particularly to those who take great personal satisfaction from feeding wildlife.
+Banning the feeding of all big game will be a major change, particularly to those who take great personal enjoyment from feeding wildlife.
 For some, feeding may be their primary means of connecting with Pennsylvania wildlife.
 We want all Pennsylvanians to enjoy and value our great wildlife resources.
-Considering this emotional connection, the Advisory Committee understood the problems caused by feeding and the majority supported its prohibition.
-The committee also supported banning the use of urine (both natural and synthetic), scents and lures used to hunt big game.
+The Advisory Committee understood this emotional connection with feeding but recognized the problems it causes, and the majority supported its prohibition.
+The committee also supported banning the use of urine (both natural and synthetic) scents and lures used to hunt big game.

 137.33 Feeding of certain wildlife prohibited.